 However, there are internal scale components that are commonly overlooked and left without protection.
 Fortunately, at Arlyn Scales, we have over 35 years of experience with weighing corrosive chemicals, so we understand that durability is vital to safety and productivity.

-While direct contact with the material, due to a spill for example, will certainly corrode a scale, even the fumes associated with these materials can corrode equipment over time.
+While direct contact with the material (such as from a spill) will certainly corrode a scale, even the fumes associated with these materials can corrode equipment over time.
 This means that the internal components of a scale are also vulnerable to damage from these corrosive agents.

-One of the most important of these components is the load cell.
 The load cell is responsible for measuring the weight of the material on the scale’s platform and the accuracy of those measurements.
-If the load cell is damaged, this accuracy can become compromised, which can have serious consequences on your reputation and finances, and even employee safety in some cases.
+If the load cell is damaged, this accuracy can become compromised.

 Arlyn Scales for Classified Hazardous Locations